MScAdvanced Food Safety

 The world’s food supply is reducing, its production is under increasing pressure, and so safety issues are more likely to arise.
 The MSc in Advanced Food Safety is tailored towards students who aim to work within the agri-food industry and related sectors, offering a unique qualification in the fields of food safety and food integrity.

-- Taught by world leading research staff at the Institute for Global Food Security (IGFS), the programme focuses on new and emerging issues.
-Concentrating on developments in analytical approaches to monitor and regulate food safety, authenticity and security, you will gain practical experience in the use of conventional and emerging state of the art bioanalytical technology.
+Taught by world leading research staff at the Institute for Global Food Security (IGFS), the programme focuses on new and emerging issues threatening our food security.
+Concentrating on new developments in analytical approaches used to monitor and regulate food safety, authenticity and security, you will gain practical experience in the use of conventional and emerging state of the art bioanalytical technologies.

 Advanced Food Bioanalysis

 Students will gain insight into the principles behind a range of analytical tools used in food analysis through lab-based practicals.

 Covers the various forms of food fraud which are prevalent at a global level.
 Students also assess potential impacts which incidents related to intentional and unintentional compromising of food chain integrity have on consumer confidence and food company survival.

 Designed to provide realistic challenges that confront biologists, biotechnologists and food scientists during their day-to-day activities throughout their career.

 Students will explore various biological and chemical agents potentially present in animal feeds and human foods and examination of associated links of their exposure to human health defects and disease progression.